beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ```

 ^ We're tracking all non-sensitive configs in source control for every environment.

+^ We can still scan the `config/` directory and have a pretty good idea of the different places the app needs to run.

 ^ And anything that **is** sensitive can be defined in `app-local.php` on each server.